 An IAT sensor should be fitted in the intake system in a location that accurately represents intake temperature.
 The most common location is just prior to the throttle body.
 Installing in the manifold is not recommended due to heat soak issues.
 A fast response sensor must be used in all forced induction applications.

-4.2.1 Subaru Impreza WRX V3-4
+4.2.1 Subaru Impreza WRX V7-9

-The Link G4 Subaru V3-4 Plug-In ECU supports the following options for fitting of an IAT sensor:
+The Link G4 Subaru V7-9 Plug-In ECU supports several options for fitting of an IAT sensor.
+Any one of the following options can be used: